Indie Guide to Singapore.. Kind Of

 Little India vs China Town

 Skip China town in this place because as I said it's an expensive and fake version of the real thing.
 I recommend Little India.
 It is actually my favourite part of the city (not a brown bias) and the only place that showed some charm and character.
-It truly felt like India, but cleaner.
+On Sundays it does channel some India vibes, but cleaner.
 The prices are good and if you're a girl you MUST go to a beauty salon and get your eyebrows threaded.
 What that means is that instead of using wax to remove your hair, Indians use this much more accurate technique with a thread.
 I do it religiously in Toronto and after climbing a mountain for 2 weeks in Papua New Guinea it was a must to get rid of my chubaka eyebrows.
 I paid 8 SD.
-Careful though, they don't always do quite a good job as in North America so if they missed some stray hairs don't hesitate to tell them.

 Electronics were all cheaper than China Town.
 For example, a Canon camera in LI was 299 SD + 8G memory card and they won't include tax.
 This is before any bargaining.
 The same camera and memory card in CT was 350 SD.
 Go to Mustafa's Centre as recommended by Alex below.
 This is the Indian mall where I found the cheap electronic stuff and it also has everything from vintage Casios to jewelery and Indian clothing.

 Eating really depends on what you're down with.
 I, suffering horribly from Chocolate Rain (see How to Survive Travelers' Diarrhea) and could not bare the thought of eating spicy Indian food.
 However if you are doing Meat-Free Mardi ( being a veggie for one day a week in order to decrease your unethical meat consumption) there are veggie restos galore in Little India.
-If you find yourself in LI you have to try the Samosas.
-They are better than anything I ever had in the India away from India ie Scarborough.
 Because of the chocolate rain situation we did end up eating in the food court of China town.
 Everything looked pretty delicious and the plates were around 5 SD.

 Haji Lane: This is recommended by the readers below and unfortunately we missed out.
-It's a mix between the Marais in Paris (see A Day in Paris for an idea) but with a more New York vibe.
 Cool alternative shopping, lots of indie designers, not expensive.
 90% of the clothing is for girls though.
 Sounds awe-some.

 SightseeingBig surprise and not that indie, the only thing I tried was the National Museum.
 It was hella impressive (recently re-opened after renovations for 3 years) and the best part was that a large part of it was FREE.
 Apparently the arts are highly sponsored by the gov', it's too bad in our short 2 day tour we didn't get to discover more of that.
 There's also a theme park that has a..geek alert..
 BATTLESTAR GALACTICA RIDE.
 Amour and I were obsessed this summer with the series and were going to go but for whatever reason we didn't make it.
 Hope you do though!